ScottyB/ac-js2/README.md

 ## Installation

-Intergration with a package manager will be coming soon.
-For now clone this repository and fetch the dependencies using the built in package manager.
-You may need to add the following to your init.el to be able to fetch skewer-mode from melpa.
+Easiest way to get ac-js2 is to install it from MELPA.
+You may need this snippet

 ```
 (add-to-list 'package-archives
               '("melpa" . "http://melpa.milkbox.net/packages/") t)
 ```

+if you don't have it already to fetch packages from MELPA.

 ### Dependencies